Kuala Lumpur: Politics

+The Kuala Lumpur City Hall (DBKL) acts as the sole local government in Kuala Lumpur.

 Economy

 Kuala Lumpur and its surrounding urban areas form the most industrialised and economically, the fastest-growing region in Malaysia.

 Despite the relocation of federal government administration to Putrajaya, certain government institutions such as Bank Negara Malaysia (National Bank of Malaysia), Companies Commission of Malaysia and Securities Commission as well as most embassies and diplomatic missions have remained in the city.
 The city remains the economic and business hub of the country.
 Kuala Lumpur is a centre for finance, insurance, real estate, media and the arts of Malaysia.
 Kuala Lumpur is rated the only global city in Malaysia, according to the Globalization and World Cities Study Group and Network (GaWC).

 Bursa Malaysia, or the Malaysia Exchange, is based in the city and forms one of its core economic activities.
 As of 5 July 2013, the market capitalisation stood at US$505.67 billion.

-The gross domestic product (GDP) for Kuala Lumpur is estimated at RM73,536 million in 2008 with an average annual growth rate of 5.9 percent.
+The gross domestic product (GDP) for Kuala Lumpur is estimated at RM73,536 million in 2008 with an average annual growth rate of 5.9 per cent.
 By 2015, the GDP had reached RM160,388 million, representing 15.1% of the total GDP of Malaysia.
-The per capita GDP for Kuala Lumpur in 2013 was RM79,752 with an average annual growth rate of 5.6 percent, and RM94,722 in 2015.
+The per capita GDP for Kuala Lumpur in 2013 was RM79,752 with an average annual growth rate of 5.6 per cent, and RM94,722 in 2015.
 Average monthly household income is RM9,073 (~$2,200) as of 2016, growing at a pace of approximately 6% a year.
-The service sector, comprising finance, insurance, real estate, business services, wholesale and retail trade, restaurants and hotels, transport, storage and communication, utilities, personal services and government services form the largest component of employment, representing about 83.0 percent of the total.
-The remaining 17 percent comes from manufacturing and construction.
+The service sector, comprising finance, insurance, real estate, business services, wholesale and retail trade, restaurants and hotels, transport, storage and communication, utilities, personal services and government services form the largest component of employment, representing about 83.0 per cent of the total.
+The remaining 17 per cent comes from manufacturing and construction.